dsorenes/CLI-chat-in-java/readme.md

 Has basic chat functionality

-As of 26.03.2019 01:56 it is just a simple echo server
+As of 26.03.2019 01:56 it is just a simple echo server As of 28.03.2019 04:09 it handles multiple clients.
+It also keeps track of currently connected and disconnected sockets.

 Goal:
 Make a multi-user chat application in java.